 After they leave the police station, Dylan reminds Steve that he has to check in at his afternoon detention session.
 Upon hearing this, Ginger pouts and tells Steve that he's their best hope of locating Burt Reynolds.
 Dylan reluctantly agrees to go to detention and pretend to be Steve for the roll-call.

-Um, OK... at this point in the episode, I guess we can assume that it's Ginger/Tina/Adrian who is really the con artist; however, I'm having trouble understanding exactly what her scheme is.
+Um, OK... at this point in the episode, I guess we can assume that it's Ginger/Tina/Adrian who is really the con artist - but I'm having trouble understanding exactly what her scheme is.
 If it was to collect money from the celebrity tour group and then abscond with it, I don't get why she hasn't done that already...or why her scam didn't include providing herself with a getaway vehicle so that it would be possible to abscond with the money.
 It makes no sense that she'd agree to return to the Peach Pit with Steve and face the angry fan club, but that's exactly what she does.
-Incidentally, I also found itweird that all the tour group people have been content to do nothing except hang around the Peach Pit all day.
+Incidentally, I also found it weird that all the tour group people have been content to do nothing but hang around the Peach Pit all day.

 The Peach Pit.
 The gang, plus Ginger, reunites at the Peach Pit, and they reflect on everything that happened during this dumb episode.
-Ahn-drea tells everyone that the roller coaster ride felt great (possibly almost as good as sex), while Brandon is sorry he missed Senior Ditch Day.
-Everyone who went to Magic Mountain is jealous that Brandon, Steve, and Dylan got to meet Burt Reynolds.
+Ahn-drea tells everyone that the roller coaster ride felt great (almost as good as sex, though how the hell would she know?), while Brandon is sorry that he missed out on Senior Ditch Day.
+Meanwhile, everyone who went to Magic Mountain is jealous that Brandon, Steve, and Dylan got to meet Burt Reynolds.
 Ginger suddenly notices a short bald man at the counter, talking to the waitress...and she discreetly excuses herself.
 Brenda asks Dylan if he's ready for the SAT tomorrow, and he tells her he is - even though it looked like he barely had a chance to study all day.
 The short bald man comes over to the table and asks Brandon if he knows a woman by the name of Marla Crawford...and Brandon tells him he doesn't.
-The man mutters that he made a mistake with “that girl”, who made off with $5,000 of his money.
+The man mutters that he made a mistake with "that girl", who made off with $5,000 of his money.
 He hands Brandon his card, introduces himself as J. Thomas Parnell, and says he's been arranging celebrity tours in L.A. for twenty years.
 Brandon, Dylan, and Steve immediately jump up from the table and dash over to the men's bathroom.
-One by one they call out: “Ginger?
+One by one they call out: "Ginger?
 Tina?
 Adrian?
-Marla?”
+Marla?"
 But when the stall opens, a confused bearded man steps out.
-D'oh!
+Womp womp!
 The three idiots suddenly notice that the bathroom window is open...and then they hear the unmistakable squeal of car tires.
-Brandon and Dylan look alarmed and then stare over at Steve and exclaim, “Where are your keys?!"
+Brandon and Dylan look alarmed and then stare over at Steve and exclaim, "Where are your keys?!"